Ex-Mubarak premier Shafik's headquarters is set ablaze

-Demonstrators angry that ousted strongman Hosni Mubarak's former premier will face off against a representative of the Muslim Brotherhood in Egypt's presidential runoff have called for more protests Tuesday.
+New protests erupted in Egypt’s capital after news that ousted strongman Hosni Mubarak’s former premier will face off against a representative of the Muslim Brotherhood in the country’s presidential runoff.

 On Monday, several thousand protesters in Tahrir Square called on Egyptian courts to disqualify former Prime Minister Ahmed Shafik, chanting, “Where is the revolution?”